juju/juju/README.md

 ## What is Juju?

 Juju is a devops tool that reduces operational complexity through application modelling.
-Once a model is described, Juju identifies the necessary steps to put that plan into action.
+Once a model is described, Juju identifies the necessary steps to make that model a reality.

 Juju has three core concepts: models, applications and relations.
 Consider a whiteboard drawing of your service.
-The whiteboard's border is the model, its boxes are applications and the lines between the boxes are relations.
+The whiteboard's border is the model, its circles are applications and the lines between the circles are relations.

 Juju uses an active agent deployed alongside your applications.
-That agent orchestrates infrastructure, manages applications through the product life cycle.
+That agent orchestrates infrastructure, and manages applications through the product life cycle.
-The agent’s capabilities are confined by user permissions and all communication is fully encrypted.

 ## Next steps